 The LEGO Movie is the perfect example of branded entertainment.
-The Danish toy producer has managed to inspire thousands of small kids (as well as an audience of all ages) through the release of an animated movie starring the famous LEGO characters.
+The Danish toy manufacturer inspired thousands of small kids (as well as an audience of all ages) with the release of an animated movie starring the famous LEGO characters.

-The captivating plot and the funny characters produced a very positive response from the audience and sales jumped 14% accordingly.
+On top of this, the movie received a very positive response from its audience and sales jumped 14% accordingly.

 Google Digital Academy

-Google really hit the mark with its selection of free, online courses.
-The Google Digital Academy helps users learn how to use digital marketing tools such as Google Analytics and Google Ad Manager.
+As part of the best branded content examples, Google really hit the mark with its selection of free, online courses.
+The Google Digital Academy helps users learn how to use various digital marketing tools such as Google Analytics and Google Ad Manager.

 The courses consist of a series of videos.
 Throughout the series, users take quick quizzes to check their understanding.